-Index Maximum Flow and Matching Problems Change Language Source
+Index Maximum Flow and Matching Problems Change Language (Farsi) Source

 Maximum Flow and Matching

 We became familiar with the maximum flow problem in the previous chapter.
-Here, we will learn about another application of this problem: solving matching problems and their generalizations.
+Here, we will learn about another application of this problem, which is solving the matching problem and its generalizations.

 Solving the Maximum Matching Problem in Bipartite Graphs

 This problem can be solved using the maximum flow problem.
-To do this, add two nodes—a source and a sink—to the bipartite graph.
-Connect the source node to all nodes in the upper partition with edges of capacity one, and connect all nodes in the lower partition to the sink node with edges of weight 1.
-For each edge in the original bipartite graph, draw an edge with weight one from the upper node to the lower node (as shown in the figure).
+To do this, add two vertices, a source and a sink, to the bipartite graph.
+Connect the source vertex to all vertices in the "top" partition with capacity one, and connect the vertices in the "bottom" partition to the sink vertex with capacity one.
+For each edge in the original graph, draw an edge with capacity one from the top vertex to the bottom vertex.
+(As shown in the figure)

-If the internet connection is poor, this appears.
+If the user's internet is trash, this appears

-In this transformed graph, the maximum matching corresponds to the maximum flow.
+In this graph, the largest matching is equal to the maximum flow.

-In this problem, each edge has a value, and the value of a matching is equal to the sum of the values of its edges.
-Various problems can be posed for weighted matching, such as matching with the maximum value, maximum size matching with the maximum value, or matching with a specific size and maximum value.
+In this problem, each edge has a weight, and the weight of a matching is equal to the sum of the weights of its edges.
+Various problems can be posed for weighted matching, such as matching with the highest total weight, maximum matching with the highest total weight, or matching of a specific size with the highest total weight.
 These problems can be solved using a generalization of the maximum flow problem, which we will examine below.
-It is advisable that while reading, you try to think about this problem yourself and attempt to solve it before reaching the solution section.
+It is a good idea to try to think about this problem yourself while reading and to have solved it before reaching the solution section.

 In this problem, the goal is to find a flow that has the minimum cost.
-The cost of each flow is equal to the sum of the flow passing through each edge multiplied by the cost of that edge, over all edges.
-We want to obtain the minimum cost for all integer flow values (from 0 to the maximum flow).
+The cost of any flow is equal to the sum of (flow passing through each edge * cost of that edge) for all edges.
+We want to find the minimum cost for all integer flow values (from 0 to maximum flow).

 Solution

-We use a method similar to the Ford-Fulkerson method learned in the previous chapter, with the difference that instead of choosing an arbitrary path, we select the path with the least cost and then pass one unit of flow through it.
-We repeat this process until no more flow can be passed.
-At each step, the obtained cost represents the minimum possible cost for that amount of flow.
-According to the correctness of Ford's algorithm, this algorithm achieves the solution up to the maximum flow.
+We use a method similar to the Ford-Fulkerson method that we learned in the previous chapter.
+The difference is that instead of choosing an arbitrary path, we choose the path with the minimum cost and then send one unit of flow through it.
+We continue this process until no more flow can be sent.
+At each step, the cost obtained is the minimum possible cost for that amount of flow.
+According to the correctness of Ford's algorithm, this algorithm finds the solution up to the maximum flow.

 Proof of Optimality

-Similar to the proof of correctness of Ford's algorithm, it can be shown that at each stage, if f is the target flow value and c is its cost, and the shortest path from the source to the destination is x, then in the constructed graph, if f-1 is the target flow value, the minimum cost with which this amount of flow can be transmitted is c-x.
+Similar to the proof of correctness for Ford's algorithm, it can be proven that at each step, if f is the target flow amount and c is its cost, and the shortest path from source to sink has cost x, then in the constructed graph, if f-1 is the target flow amount, the minimum cost with which this amount of flow can be sent is c-x.

 Complexity Analysis

-To obtain the shortest path, the SPFA algorithm can be used (since there are negative edges, Dijkstra's algorithm cannot be used), which has a time complexity of \(O(E)\).
-Therefore, the total time complexity is \(O(fE)\).
+To find the shortest path, the SPFA algorithm can be used (since we have negative edges, Dijkstra's algorithm cannot be used), which has a time complexity of \(O(E)\).
+Thus, the total time complexity is \(O(fE)\).

-We construct a graph similar to the one above with this difference: we set source and destination edges with infinite capacity, and middle edges with capacity one while assigning their cost equal to the edge's weight.
-Then using the minimum cost flow algorithm, we can solve all the aforementioned problems.
+We construct a graph similar to the one above, with the difference that the source and sink edges are given infinite capacity, and the intermediate edges are given capacity one and their cost is set equal to the edge's weight.
+Then, using the minimum cost flow algorithm, all the above problems can be answered.